 Our current strategic plan is for 2020-2025 and guides the development of the University over the five years and beyond.
-It includes a focus on digital, building on our expertise in computer games, cybersecurity and computer science in order to put digital technology at the heart of all that we do.
-The plan also includes a focus on academic collaboration, particularly internationally, and our new International and Partnerships Strategy launching in 2023 supports this.

-During 2023, we will also launch our new Civic Engagement Strategy, Sustainable Development Strategy, and Estates Strategy.
+It includes a focus on digital, building on our expertise in computer games, cyber security and computer science in order to put digital technology at the heart of all that we do.
+The plan also includes a focus on academic collaboration, particularly internationally, and our new International and Partnerships Strategy supports this.
+During 2023, we also launched our new Civic Engagement Strategy, Estates Strategy and Sustainable Development Strategy.